localstack/docs/content/en/user-guide/aws/ses/index.md

 ## Sent Emails

 LocalStack keeps track of all sent emails for retrospection.
-The sent messages can be retrieved in following ways:
+Sent messages can be retrieved in following ways:
 - **API endpoint:** LocalStack provides a service endpoint (`/_aws/ses`) which can be used to return in-memory saved messages.
     A `GET` call returns all messages.
     Query parameters `id` and `email` can be used to filter by message ID and message source respectively.